 - Frosted cookies will stay fresh covered at room temperature for 2 days or in the refrigerator for up to 1 week.

-Make ahead tip: You can chill the cookie dough in the refrigerator for up to 3 days (see step 2), but you can also freeze it for up to 3 months.
+- Make Ahead Instructions: You can chill the cookie dough in the refrigerator for up to 3 days (see step 2), but you can also freeze it for up to 3 months.
 Allow to thaw overnight in the refrigerator before baking.
 Unfrosted cookies freeze well for up to 2-3 months.
 Thaw overnight in the refrigerator and bring to room temperature before frosting and serving.

-- In these photos, I tinted the buttercream with 1 small drop dusty rose gel food coloring and topped with these natural color rainbow sprinkles.
+- Pink Frosting: In these photos, I tinted the buttercream with 1 small drop dusty rose gel food coloring and topped with these natural color rainbow sprinkles.

 - Be sure to check out my top 5 cookie baking tips AND these are my 10 must-have cookie baking tools.